 - Appeal the citation: When an employer elects to appeal a citation, OSHA sets up an informal conference with the OSHA Area Director to discuss the violations, penalties, citations, and other relevant details.
 All involved parties may work to reach a settlement agreement—in which penalties may be reduced and the seriousness of the violation downgraded—if the violations have been resolved.

 - Pay the fine: An employer may also choose to pay all applicable fines in full, without an appeal or contest.

 If an employer receives a violation, OSHA will provide instructions for each of the three potential responses.

 Employers, employees, and OSHA investigators can all agree: The best way to avoid citations is to comply with OSHA standards.
 Graphic Products offers numerous resources for helping employers establish safe workplaces.

-- Graphic Products produced a guide to the Top Ten OSHA Violations of 2015.
+- Graphic Products produced a guide analyzing the Top Ten OSHA Violations.
 The guide looks at historical data, provides insight into OSHA standards, and provides tips and resources for improving workplace safety.